NoFap: Founding

-NoFap was founded in June 2011 by Pittsburgh web developer Alexander Rhodes after reading a thread on Reddit about a 2003 Chinese study, which claimed that men who refrain from masturbation for seven days experience a 145.7% spike in testosterone levels on the seventh day.
-This hit the front page of a popular forum on Reddit.
+NoFap was founded in June 2011 by Pittsburgh web developer Alexander Rhodes after reading a thread on Reddit about a 2003 study, (which was retracted in 2021 due to overlap with another published article in Chinese), which claimed that men who refrain from masturbation for seven days experience a 145.7% spike in testosterone levels on the seventh day.
+This was featured on the front page of a popular forum on Reddit.
 The website states that some NoFap participants aim to "improve their interpersonal relationships", do a "challenge of willpower – to seize control of your sexuality and turn it into superpowers", but always with the goal of being able to "abstain from PMO (porn/masturbation/orgasm)."
 The expression fap is an onomatopoeic Internet slang term for male masturbation that first appeared in the 1999 web comic Sexy Losers to indicate the sound of a male character masturbating.

 While the website is most commonly associated with men seeking to quit porn and reduce masturbation, there are a minority of females who are users of the website as well, who are nicknamed "Femstronauts"; Alexander Rhodes has estimated that five percent of participants are women.
 Rhodes appears in the documentary written and directed by Nicholas Tana called Sticky: A (Self) Love Story, in which he discusses his findings and his opinions about masturbation.
 After this, Rhodes created NoFap as a subreddit forum community on Reddit.
 The endeavour is sometimes referred to as "fapstinence".

 NoFap.com

-Users on NoFap's subreddit more than tripled in number in two years, leading Rhodes to build an off-Reddit forum at NoFap.com and begin other plans to better serve the website's fast-growing factions in Brazil, Germany, and China.
-NoFap.com is a forum-style website where individuals who have committed to abstain from pornography and/or masturbation for a period of time can talk about their experiences and engage in challenges to help them recover.
+Users on NoFap's subreddit more than tripled in number in two years, leading Rhodes to build an off-Reddit forum at NoFap.com.
 NoFap.com is the sister website of the Reddit-hosted NoFap community.

 Membership

 Demographics

-A 2014 internet survey found that 99% of NoFap followers are male, although women are also a part of NoFap.
+A 2014 internet survey found that 99% of NoFap followers are male, although Rhodes said that women are also a part of NoFap.
 The membership of NoFap ranges from atheists, like founder Rhodes, to fundamentalist Christians.
 However, Rhodes has publicly solicited and received funding from religious groups.
 The users of the website call themselves "Fapstronauts."
-Some correspondents have nicknamed NoFap's community members as "NoFappers", "fapstinent", or "no-fappers".
+Some correspondents have nicknamed NoFap's community members "NoFappers", "fapstinent", or "no-fappers".
 Some self-described porn addicts seek out NoFap for help, while others join the website for the challenge or to improve their lives and interpersonal relationships.